strayMat/causal-ml-course/slides/2-statistical learning and penalized regression.typ

   - Non-linearities, many interactions between features ]

-#slide(title: "Do we need more than linear models?")[

-  == When do we have "high-dimension"?

-  - Is $p >> n$ a common setting in economics?
+#slide(title: "What high-dimension means: Is p >> n common in economics?")[

-  - Consider the wage dataset:
-    - $n = 5150$ individuals
+  == Characteristics of the dataset that can lead to high-dimensionality

-    - $d=18$ variables
+  - Categorical variables with high cardinality, eg. job title, diagnoses...

-    #uncover(2)[
-    - But, categorical variables, non-linearities and interactions increase the real number of features:
-      - non-linearities: add polynomials of degree 2: $p=2 times 18=36$
-      - interactions:
-        - Of degree 2: $binom(d, 2)=binom(18, 2)=153$
-        - All interactions: $2^(d)=2^(18)-18-1=262 125$
+  - Text data: eg. job description, medical reports...

+  - Technical regressors to handle non-linearities, eg. polynomials, splines, log, ...
 ]

+#slide(title: "What high-dimension means, concrete example")[

+  - #link("https://ssphub.netlify.app/post/parquetrp/", "Population referencement dataset"), individual file (INSEE): n=19 735 576; p=88 #emoji.fingers

+  - But many variables with cardinality: more than 555 pairs of (variable, category).

+  - Adding interaction of degree 2: $binom(p, 2)=binom(555, 2) = (555 * 554) / 2 = 153 735$ features #emoji.face.sweat

+  - Adding interactions of any degree: $2^(p) - p - 1 = 2^(555) - 554$ #emoji.face.explode
 ]

-#slide(title: "Is this common?")[
+#slide(title: "Is this common?
+Yes")[
-  == Yes

-  - Categorical or text data are increasingly common
+  - Categorical with high cardinality or text data are increasingly common.

-  - Image data is high-dimensional by nature
+  - Image data is high-dimensional by nature.

-  - Automation of data collection and storage leads to more collections of variables
+  - Automation of data collection and storage leads to more datasets and more variables.

+]

+#slide(title: "Some examples from area with high dimensional data")[

-  == Some examples:
+ == Some examples

   - The #link("https://www.census.gov/data/datasets/time-series/demo/cps/cps-basic.html", "Current Population Survey (CPS)") dataset has hundreds of variables, many of which are categorical

-  - The #link("https://health-data-hub.shinyapps.io/dico-snds/", "Système National des Données de Santé (SNDS)") in France collects all reimbursments : many hundreds of variables, many of which are categorical
+  - The #link("https://health-data-hub.shinyapps.io/dico-snds/", "Système National des Données de Santé (SNDS)") in France = healthcare claims : many hundreds of variables, many of which are categorical.

-  - The #link("https://ssphub.netlify.app/post/parquetrp/", "population referencement dataset") from INSEE lists 800 pairs of (variables, categories).
+  #uncover(2)[
+    == Other area

+    - Country characteristics in cross-country wealth analysis,

+    - Housing characteristics in house pricing/appraisal analysis,

+    - Product characteristics at the point of purchase in demand analysis.
+  ]
 ]

 #new-section-slide("Statistical learning theory and intutions")